-Our policies regulate use of our systems, which include any technology owned by or made accessible by Morgan Stanley, including systems that facilitate verbal and electronic messaging and communications, information processing, transmission, storage, access and remote access.
+Our policies regulate use of our systems, which include any technology owned by or made accessible by Morgan Stanley, including systems that facilitate verbal and electronic messaging and communications, as well as systems that facilitate information processing, transmission, storage, access and remote access.
 Generally, you should use Morgan Stanley systems only for Morgan Stanley business and reasonable personal use.
 Do not access systems or locations that are not reasonably related to your responsibilities, and report any suspected misuse or theft of our assets.
-Under no circumstances should you use our systems to send or store unlawful, discriminatory, harassing, defamatory or other inappropriate materials.

-Be Honest and Fair in Your Communications with the Public
+Communications with the Public